 2. Keep Jesus at the centre of all you do

 I know this sounds a little simple; obvious even.
 But I have come to learn that this doesn’t happen by default, but is the result of direct, deliberate and daily habits.
 It’s about keeping a clear focus on the WHY behind every piece you create, story you tell or song you sing.
-Matthew 5:13-15 tell us that like salt and light, we have a single job to do, to make Jesus famous and point as many people as we can to Him.
+Matthew 5:13-15 tells us that like salt and light, we have a single job to do, to make Jesus famous and point as many people as we can to Him.

 3. Keep an open hand

 By keeping a closed hand, all I have is what I have.
 But by keeping an open hand, I’ve positioned myself to have whatever God desires for me to have.
 James 1:17 reminds us that all good things come from God.
 This doesn’t just mean “stuff”.
 It means knowledge, insights, creativity, wisdom, and understanding.
 By keeping an open hand, I’m allowing the Creator of creativity to freely give me (to take away) what I need (and don’t need) in the seasons I need it (and don’t it), for His glory to be revealed.

 4. Keep trusting God with the results

 As followers of Jesus, our job is simply to walk in faith and obedience, to do, create and to go and lead what God impresses on our hearts.
 The results of our faith and obedience are left in His hands.
 This is the unique marriage between our natural and His supernatural.
 This awareness is incredibly life-giving and allows us to focus on what only we can do, and trust God with what only He can do.

-So together, let’s bust this myth that creativity is the most important thing and use creativity to reveal the Creator and build bridges for our communities to find relationship in Him.
+So together, let’s bust this myth that creativity is the most important thing and use creativity to reveal the Creator and build bridges for our communities to find a relationship in Him.